Merci-chao/userChrome.js/README.md

 [**Version 4.1**](https://github.com/Merci-chao/userChrome.js/raw/915d87a20b0dbaacbb1b3ac5709dede2bc02cbd0/MultiTabRows@Merci.chao.uc.js)
 - New
 	- Adds `tabContentHeight`, `tabVerticalMargin`, `tabHorizontalPadding` and `tabHorizontalMargin` to control tab height and spacing.
-Not suggested to set narrower than the default value, as Firefox is not designed to be compact and unexpected glitches may occur.
+Not recommended to set narrower than the default value, as Firefox is not designed to be compact and unexpected glitches may occur.
 These settings may be overridden by rules in `userChrome.css` and have no effect.
 - Improvements
 	- Tunes the tab bar layout when it is too compact.
 	- Refines update notification UI.